hasibzunair/medical-text-summarizer/README.md

 ## 3. Interact with the API

-First, create a folder `datasets` and add the `*.txt` notes in a subfolder called `notes`.
+Create a folder `datasets` in the root folder and add the `*.txt` notes in a subfolder called `notes`.

-Then, to interact with the API, on a separate terminal in your root folder, run:
+Then, to interact with the API, on a separate terminal in the root folder, run:
 ```bash
 python request.py
 ```